firmwarecostum/OpenWrt-packages/README.md

    First choose the correct target system according to your device.
    Then, find the package you need in the menu, and press `M` key to mark `<M>` for compiling as a `.ipk` module.

+   If it's your first time building for a target system, install the toolchain for this architecture:

+        make toolchain/install

 6. Compile a package: